Full name Christopher Rushworth

 |1/14||Durham||v Leics||Chester-le-Street||8 Aug 2018||T20|

 Chris Rushworth was released by Durham in 2006, after which he took a series of jobs, selling satellite dishes and answering phones in a call centre.
 Yet he never lost the belief that he could play first-class cricket.
+As rugged a figure as the Durham Heritage Coast, he became a Durham Heritage Cricketer, a player who with every insistent delivery represents the traditions and the culture of the region that he represents.

 Eight years later, Rushworth stood before his fellow professionals at Tobacco Dock in London as the PCA Player of the Year, the top wicket-taker in Division One of the Championship with 83 scalps at 20.61.
 Not particularly quick, but immensely busy; insistent rather than eye-catching; and increasingly challenging on good surfaces as well as the responsive pitches in the north-east, as could be testified by the fact that 50% of his wickets between 2013-15 had come away from home, he was a bit of a throwback.
 He even voiced ambitions to play for England.